Talk on SecondLife

 We are the Strange…

-Posted by jerry on July 2nd, 2007 — Posted in Journal, New media, Technology
+Posted by Jerry on July 2nd, 2007 — Posted in Journal, New media, Technology

 It’s amazing what can be done with a couple of macs and three years of extraordinary creative thinking!
 “We are the strange” is a new-media movie – part game scene part Donnie Darko and part AI – that draws on the mash-up/remix culture to produce a loud colourful and quite hypnotic piece.
 This is a movie by M-dot-Strange – and it has gained official selection for the Sundance Film Festival.